 You’ve got the right amount of moisture when you squeeze the germ mix in your hand and it holds its shape but is not soggy.

 To get the damp germ mix in the tray cells, spread the dirt loosely on top until all cells are filled.
-To prevent air pockets at the bottom of the cells, lift the tray a little and let it fall back down on the table.
-Then spread another layer of dirt as needed to top off.
 Don’t force the mix into the cells, you don’t want the soil tightly packed in the trays.

 Here we have five trays ready to plant.
 Hubz is dibbling which just means poking holes for the seeds.
 He’s actually using an old nail head, but a pencil or pen is just the right size, too.
 Let the kids use their fingers.
 Or just grab whatever is around you.